|Economic Growth||Inflation||International Trade||Government Finances||Unemployment|

 It is generally accepted that zero unemployment is unlikely, even when an economy is operating at full capacity.
 This is due to various factors such as availability of job information, skills and education and the degree of labour mobility.
 For this reason, a full rate of employment is generally considered to exist when unemployment is around 4% in an economy.

 Unemployment Rate %

 Long Term Trends

-The Irish economy has gone through significant structural change since 2008.
-This is particularly reflected in the employment numbers in the economy.
-The number of persons in employment has now surpassed its previous peak recorded in Q1 2008, reaching 2.23 million as of Q4 2017.
-The latest figures available show that the seasonally adjusted unemployment rate for the EU-28 for January 2018 was 7.3% compared to seasonally adjusted monthly unemployment rate of 6.2% for Ireland for the same period.
+The Irish economy continues to perform well and this is reflected in the employment numbers.
+As of the end of first quarter 2018, there are now 2,220,500 people employed in the Irish economy.
+The latest figures available at the time of finalising this release indicate that the seasonally adjusted unemployment rate for the EU-28 for April 2018 was 7.1% compared to the revised seasonally adjusted monthly unemployment rate of 5.4% for Ireland for the same period.